• Pricing

 Foxit PDF Editor shows the user interface with vertical navigation panel on the left and horizontal toolbars at the top.

-Adobe Acrobat Pro's web interface features a top navigation bar, app selection sidebar, and tools for document management and editing.
+Adobe Acrobat Pro's web interface features a top navigation bar.

 Adobe's interface prioritizes functionality ahead of simplicity.
 Tools and options are organized in many menu levels, which allows access to all its features but can make basic tasks harder to complete, especially for new users.
 Adobe suite users, however, will find Acrobat’s desktop app interface familiar and, thus, easy to navigate.